Check data entry for invalid entries

-- Decimal Lets you specify a comparison operator and appropriate values.
+- Decimal lets you specify a comparison operator and appropriate values.
 The user must include a decimal point and at least one decimal place (even if it's .0).

-- List Lets you specify a list of valid entries for the cell.
+- List lets you specify a list of valid entries for the cell.
 You can type in entries in the

-Source text box, separating them with commas, but the best form of source is a range on a
+Source text box, separating them with commas, but the best form of the source is a range on a

 worksheet in this workbook.
 If you hide the worksheet, the users won't trip over it.
 Usually, you'll